United Nations Security Council Resolution 217

 United Nations Security Council Resolution 217, adopted unanimously on November 20, 1965, determined that the situation resulting from the Unilateral Declaration of Independence was extremely grave and that the Government of the United Kingdom should put an end to it as it constitutes a threat to international peace and security.
 The Council also called upon nations not to recognize what it deemed "this illegal authority" or entertain diplomatic relations with it.
 It also asked all states to refrain from economic relations with Rhodesia.

-The resolution was adopted by ten votes to one; France abstained.
+The resolution was adopted by ten votes to none; France abstained.

 The interception of Joanna V was an action of the British Navy Beira Patrol carried out in accordance to this resolution on 4 April.
 However this action proved ineffective and United Nations Security Council Resolution 221 was then adopted on 9 April to grant more powers to the Beira Patrol.

+The resolution was adopted under Chapter VI of the United Nations Charter, making it a non-binding recommendation.
+Its ineffectiveness has been credited to this non-binding nature.